 Muscle wasting and slurred speech

 The symptoms of a nervous system disorder may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Always consult your healthcare provider for a diagnosis.

 Healthcare providers who treat nervous system disorders may have to spend a lot of time working with the patient before making a probable diagnosis of the specific condition.
 Many times, this involves performing numerous tests to eliminate other conditions, so that the probable diagnosis can be made.

 Neurological surgery.
 The branch of medicine that provides surgical intervention for nervous system disorders is called neurosurgery, or neurological surgery.
 Surgeons who operate as a treatment team for nervous system disorders are called neurological surgeons or neurosurgeons.

 Rehabilitation for neurological disorders.
 The branch of medicine that provides rehabilitative care for patients with nervous system disorders is called physical medicine and rehabilitation.
-Doctors who work with patients in the rehabilitation process are called physiatrists.
+Healthcare providers who work with patients in the rehabilitation process are called physiatrists.